kkschauhan/hack_reddit_lexus/README.md

 This project uses the **Devvit public API**.
 Make sure you have the **Devvit CLI** installed.
 Follow the [Devvit installation guide](https://docs.devvit.io/) if needed.

-### 3. Follow following Steps to Run Locally and Innovate!
+### 3. Here Is How You Can Run Locally And Innovate!

 Use **Devvit Playground** to preview your app: